SFSafeSymbols/SFSafeSymbols/README.md

 UIImage(systemSymbol: ._11CircleFill, compatibleWith: /* Some UITraitCollection */)
 ```

-... or by calling a function on your  `SFSymbol` instance:
+Or by calling a function on your `SFSymbol` instance:

 ```swift
 SFSymbol.cCircle.toImage
 SFSymbol.eCircleFill.toImage(withConfiguration: /* Some UIImage.Configuration */)
 SFSymbol._11CircleFill.toImage(compatibleWith: /* Some UITraitCollection */)
 ```

 You can also create a `SwiftUI.Image` by using new initializers that take a `SFSymbol` reference: